 We may periodically raise additional capital through public offerings of debt and equity securities to fund new investments.
-On May 9, 2013, we filed a registration statement on Form S-3, with the Securities and Exchange Commission ("SEC") in order to permit us to offer, from time to time, in one or more offerings or series of offerings up to \$1.5 billion of our common stock, preferred stock, debt securities, subscription rights to purchase shares of our common stock, warrants representing rights to purchase shares of our common stock, preferred stock or debt securities, or units.
-On June 17, 2013, the registration statement was declared effective by the SEC.
+On June 6, 2016, we filed a registration statement on Form S-3 with the Securities and Exchange Commission ("SEC"), which became effective on August 29, 2016, in order to permit us to offer, from time to time, in one or more offerings or series of offerings up to \$1.25 billion of our common stock, preferred stock, debt securities, subscription rights to purchase shares of our common stock, warrants representing rights to purchase shares of our common stock, preferred stock or debt securities, or units.